What is Thames Water's Teddington Direct River Abstraction?

 Another typical building site for lowering shafts.
 (Image from Donnegan Civil Engineering on a project for Scottish Water.)

-Shaft 3: Ham Street Car Park for Ham House
+Intermeidate Shaft Ham Street Car Park for Ham House

 Ham Car Park Shaft site